AxonIQ/reference-guide/axon-server/administration/backup-and-messaging-only-nodes.md

 ## Backup nodes <a id="backup-nodes"></a>

 You can use backup nodes for instance when you want to ensure that you have a copy of your event store in another data center.
-As clients will never connect to a backup node and the backup node will never become the leader for a replication group it reduces the risk of high latency, compared to having a normal \(Primary\) node in another data center.
-Just to reiterate, clients will never connect directly to a backup node.
+As the backup node will never become the leader for a replication group it reduces the risk of high latency, compared to having a normal \(Primary\) node in another data center.
+By default, clients can connect to backup nodes.
+This can be disabled by setting the `axoniq.axonserver.force-connection-to-primary-or-messaging-node` property to `true`.

 Backup nodes come in two flavors